shapley-value-java/shapley-value-core/README.md

 - Characteristic function is writen down 'v()'
 - The Shapley value is the Greek letter phi (<a href="https://www.codecogs.com/eqnedit.php?latex=\phi" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\phi" title="\phi" /></a>)

+## Characteristic function v
+In a cooperative game
+* with n players N={1,2,..., n}
+* a coalition is a subset of N

+The characteristic function associates for each coalition a real number.

 ## Fair distribution
 The Shapley value is based on four axioms :